Check out our analysis of all 19 finishers in the Aintree 2017 Grand National, won by One For Arthur at an SP of 14-1.

 Doctor Harper is another inconsistent performer whose connections will be hoping bounces back to form when faced with this unique challenge.
 The going has come right for him, but he could get too far out of his ground early on and looks opposable.

 This looks the most competitive Grand National for years and it would be no real surprise were any of about 25 of these to claim our sports’ most high profile race.

-Given the depth of their success at the Cheltenham Festival recently it would be foolish to ignore the Irish raiding party and we think their strongest challengers could be horses representing their strongest trainers – UCELLO CONTI (16-1) for Gordon Elliott and PLEASANT COMPANY (14-1) for Willie Mullins.
+Given the depth of their success at the Cheltenham Festival recently it would be foolish to ignore the Irish raiding party.
+We think their strongest challengers could be horses representing their strongest trainers – UCELLO CONTI (16-1) for Gordon Elliott and PLEASANT COMPANY (14-1) for Willie Mullins.

-More Of That is arguably the class horse in the race, but there isn’t much on that score between him and SAPHIR DU RHEU (22-1) and preference is for the Nicholls runner on the basis that More Of That has had issues in the past that could re-surface here.
+More Of That is arguably the class horse in the race, but there isn’t much on that score between him and SAPHIR DU RHEU (22-1).
+Preference is for the Nicholls runner on the basis that More Of That has had issues in the past.
 He and THE YOUNG MASTER (20-1) look the pick of the home contingent.